 Reporting and Research

-Delving into the backend, Janet Waring advocated for using AI to navigate the ever-changing landscape of Google algorithms.
+On the backend, Janet Waring advocated for using AI to navigate the ever-changing Google algorithms.
 AI-powered tools such as Bard and ChatGPT were highlighted for their prowess in keyword research, content optimization, and generating relevant keywords, providing invaluable assistance in improving search engine rankings.

 Additionally, AI can help with analyzing data and generating reports.
 Tools like ChatGPT code interpreter can review data and provide insights and visualizations.
 However, Waring stressed (and the others agreed) that while AI is a powerful tool, human expertise remains indispensable to ensure the accuracy and relevance of content.